Multiplicity of Massive stars in the Milky Way (M3W). I. Project description, UNWIND, application to GLS 11 448, and DIB catalog: UNWIND

 \subsection{Package description}

 $\,\!$ Within OWN, MONOS, and other multiplicity projects we have developed several codes related to orbit fitting written in IDL.
-The main novelty of the software package developed for the project is the UNWIND\footnote{To be pronounced as \textipa{/2n"w2Ind/}, not as \textipa{/2n"wInd/}, as the purpose of the code is not to eliminate the effect of fast-flowing particles emitted from a star in its spectrum.} disentangling code, which will be used within \MTW\ for the main purpose of separating two or more components in a spectroscopic binary but also for other tasks such as the fitting and subtraction of the ISM component and the generation of high S/N spectra of SB1 systems (e.g. OWN~I).
+The main novelty of the software package developed for the project is the UNWIND\footnote{To be pronounced as \textipa{/2n"w2Ind/}, not as \textipa{/2n"wInd/}, as the purpose of the code is not to eliminate the stellar wind features in the stellar spectra.} disentangling code, which will be used within \MTW\ for the main purpose of separating two or more components in a spectroscopic binary but also for other tasks such as the fitting and subtraction of the ISM component and the generation of high S/N spectra of SB1 systems (e.g. OWN~I).

 In addition to UNWIND, the package includes routines for single- and multi-component line fitting, cross correlation, and spectroscopic and visual orbit fitting, among others.
 Some of those will be used in this paper.
 Depending on the circumstances, the function fitting routines use (a) the non-linear least squares package MPFIT \citep{Mark09} or (b) an analysis of the full relevant parameter space in the style of CHORIZOS for photometry \citep{Maiz04c}.
 As the number of dimensions can make the latter too computationally expensive, a search through the parameter space has to be performed in the case of visual orbits to look for different local minima \citep{Maizetal17a,Maiz19}.
 For spectroscopic orbits we use MPFIT instead but we add a search with different seeds around the primary solution to check for the existence of alternative solutions.

-The long-term idea is to make UNWIND public.
+UNWIND is at this point a beta software.
+We have been able to run it in different computers under Mac OS and Linux but it currently lacks a manual or an installation package, so its dependencies have to be solved one by one.
+Eventually, we expect to address those issues but currently it can only be shared without support.